ryru/dependency-graph-analyser/README.md

 * Analyses Gradle projects in both DSLs (Kotlin and Groovy)
 * Summarises the project modules and dependencies
 * Generates text-based graphs which are compatible with Mermaid charts
-* Filter only relevant modules
+* Filter only relevant modules or configurations

 ## Usage